 The article contains diagrams and images that can be used to help students practise the science capability ‘Interpret representations’.

-Check your school library for this article from the 2012 level 4 Connected journal ‘Oceans: a source of life’ or order it from the Ministry of Education.
+Check your school resource area for this article from the 2012 level 4 Connected journal ‘Oceans: a source of life’ or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (PDF file available).
 It includes three activities to support understanding about adaptations, food webs and the transfer of energy within and between food webs.